 - Hands-on experience in our state-of-the-art skills and simulation labs at our learning site in Atlanta.

 - Clinical experience in a variety of settings throughout the Atlanta metropolitan area.

 Throughout Mercer’s ABSN program, your critical-thinking skills will be put to the test in a variety assignments, simulations, and diverse patient care situations designed to prepare you to sit for the NCLEX-RN licensure exam— the nationally administered exam you must pass in order to become a registered nurse.

 Don’t wait to follow your dream of becoming a nurse.
-Talk to a Mercer University ABSN admissions counselor today to find out how you can earn your BSN in as few as 12 months.
+Talk to a Mercer University ABSN enrollment counselor today to find out how you can earn your BSN in as few as 12 months.